Cobrachainsaw/rssAgg/README.md

-A project based of Golang to manage a rss Aggregator
+A project based of Golang to manage a rss Aggregator.
+Database is setup on docker.